-March 11 Budget Public Hearing

-March 12 Council sets maximum real estate tax rates and personal property tax rate to be advertised ordinance

-April 13 Public hearing on the real and personal property tax rates and property tax related

-April 13 Public hearing on effective tax rate increase

-May 6 Final adoption of the budget and related tax ordinances

-The FY 2014 proposed operating budget reflects a 2.5 cent increase in the real property tax rate of \$0.998 per \$100.
-The proposed budget and the proposed ordinance assume the continuation of the dedication of 0.6 cents of the base real estate tax rate for affordable housing, the dedication of 0.3 percent of the real estate tax revenues for open space (exclusive of any add-on tax for transportation purposes on commercial properties) and the continuation of the dedication of 0.5 cents for the Stormwater Management Infrastructure Trust Fund.
-The proposed budget and the proposed ordinance also assume the continuation of the reservation of 2.2 cents for transportation projects.
-In addition, the proposed budget and the proposed ordinance assume the same Tier I Potomac Yard Metrorail Station Special Services District Tax Rate of \$0.20 for all real property located in that District.

-Value of one cent 1.0 cent \$3.4 million Value of three cents for capital 3.0 cents \$10.4 million Tax ordinance dedicated taxes Proposed tax increase 2.5 cents \$8.6 million Affordable Housing 0.6 cents \$2.1 million Open Space 0.3 percent \$1.1 million Storm Water Management 0.5 cents \$1.7 million Potomac Yard Special Services 20 cents \$0.5 million Council Reserved Taxes Transportation Improvement 2.2 cents \$7.6 million
+March 10 Budget Public Hearing March 11 Council sets maximum real estate tax rates and personal property tax rate to be advertised April 12 Public hearing on the real and personal property tax rates and property tax related ordinance April 12 Public hearing on effective tax rate increase May 1 Final adoption of the budget and related tax ordinances The FY 2015 proposed operating budget reflects no increase in the real property tax rate of \$1.038 per \$100.
+The proposed budget and the proposed ordinance assume the continuation of the dedication of 0.6 cents of the base real estate tax rate for affordable housing and the continuation of the dedication of 0.5 cents for the Stormwater Management Infrastructure Trust Fund.
+The proposed budget and the proposed ordinance also assumes the continuation of the reservation of 2.2 cents for transportation projects.
+In addition, the proposed budget and the proposed ordinance assume the same Tier I Potomac Yard Metrorail File #: 14-2300, Version: 1 Station Special Services District Tax Rate of 20 cents for all real property located in that District.
+Below are the values attributed to dedicated taxes and Council reserved taxes.
+Dedicated Taxes: Affordable housing: 0.6 cents \$2.1 million Storm Water Management: 0.5 cents \$1.8 million Potomac Yard Special Services: 20 cents \$0.6 million Council Reserved Taxes:

-The FY 2014 Proposed Operating budget reflects a 25 cent change from \$4.75 to \$5.00 per \$100 of assessed value for tangible personal property.
-The remaining personal property tax rates remain unchanged:

-- \$5.00 for tangible personal property, - \$3.55 for vehicles with specially designed equipment for use by the physically disabled, - \$4.50 for machinery and tools used in machinery and manufacturing business, and certain vehicles for hire, and - \$.01 for privately-owned pleasure boats and watercraft that are used for recreational purposes only.

-FISCAL IMPACT: The proposed tax of \$1.023 in the base real estate tax on each \$100 of assessed value for calendar year 2013 is expected to generate \$344.5 million in FY 2013 and \$357.7 million in FY 2014.
-It should be noted that the 2013 calendar year tax rate impacts the tax payment made in June 2013, which falls in FY 2013.
-In the fiscal impact below, the impact of the change in tax rate will be described in terms of its effect on FY 2013 and FY 2014.
+Transportation Improvement: 2.2 cents \$7.8 million Value of one cent (on all taxable real property): \$3.6 million The FY 2015 Proposed Operating budget reflects no change per \$100 of assessed value to the current various personal property tax rates: \$5.00 for tangible personal property, \$3.55 for vehicles with specially designed equipment for use by the physically disabled, \$4.50 for machinery and tools used in machinery and manufacturing business, and certain vehicles for hire, and \$0.01 for privately-owned pleasure boats and watercraft that are used for recreational purposes only.
+FISCAL IMPACT: The proposed tax of \$1.038 in the base real estate tax on each \$100 of assessed value for calendar year 2013 is expected to generate \$361.3 million in FY 2014 and \$383.4 million in FY 2015.
+It should be noted that the 2014 calendar year tax rate impacts the tax payment made in June 2014, which falls in FY 2014.
+In the fiscal impact below, the impact of the change in tax rate will be described in terms of its effect on FY 2014 and FY 2015.

-Since 2004 the City has dedicated a portion of real estate tax revenues to the acquisition and development of open space.
-The dedicated tax rate for open space started as \$0.01 of the real estate tax rate, and then in 2007 was changed to 1 percent of real estate tax revenues.
-In 2009, the Open Space dedication was reduced to 0.3 percent.
-The 0.3 percent dedication will generate \$1.0 million in FY 2013 and \$1.1 million in FY 2014 to pay debt service costs on prior year borrowing for open space purposes.
-The City has issued \$10 million for open space purposes.
-No new debt is anticipated for Open Space in FY 2014.

-File #: 13-1053, Version: 1

 In the FY 2010 Approved Budget, the City reduced its dedication for affordable housing to 0.7 cents.
 The FY 2012 budget reduced the dedication to 0.6 cents of the real estate tax rate.
-In FY 2014, this is estimated to generate \$2.1 million, of which \$1.4 million is needed for debt service.
-The remaining \$0.7 million is available for affordable housing initiatives.
+In FY 2015, this is estimated to generate \$2.1 million, of which \$1.5 million is needed for debt service.
+The remaining \$0.6 million is available for affordable housing initiatives.
 If Council chooses to change the affordable housing dedication, a separate ordinance will be required and introduced at the time the budget is approved.
 In FY 2011, City Council approved the dedication of 0.5 cents for stormwater management.
-The half cent is expected to generate an estimated \$1.7 million in both FY 2013 and FY 2014 and will be used primarily for capital projects related to maintenance and improvements of the City's stormwater infrastructure.

-The Tier I Potomac Yard Special Services tax rate of 20 cents is projected to raise \$0.5 million in Calendar Year 2013.
+The half cent is expected to generate an estimated \$1.8 million in both FY 2014 and FY 2015 and will be used primarily for capital projects related to maintenance and improvements of the City's stormwater infrastructure.
+The Tier I Potomac Yard Special Services tax rate of 20 cents is projected to raise \$0.6 million in Calendar Year 2014.
+ATTACHMENT: Ordinance Cover File #: 14-2300, Version: 1 Proposed Ordinance STAFF:

-ATTACHMENTS:

-Attachment 1: Cover Sheet

-Attachment 2: Proposed Ordinance

-STAFF: